OFFICE OF THE UNITED STATES ATTORNEY

 Contact Don Ledford, Public Affairs ● (816) 426-4220 ● 400 East Ninth Street, Room 5510 ● Kansas City, MO 64106

 FOR IMMEDIATE RELEASE

-Under federal statutes, Wilson could be subject to a mandatory minimum sentence of five years in federal prison without parole, up to 20 years in federal prison without parole, plus a fine up to $250,000.
+Under federal statutes, Wilson is subject to a sentence of up to 30 years in federal prison without parole, plus a fine up to $1 million.
 A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at